“Sometimes life is so hard. I just wish I could be in a better mood, so I could be nicer to my kids!" - Karen

 Every spiritual tradition has a practice of gratitude.
 Not just for some presumed spiritual or ethical benefit, but because it makes people happier.

 Why is gratitude so effective?

 - The state of gratitude is very similar to love.
-Scientists say that it shifts our heart into a more "coherent" (healthier) rhythm.
+Scientists say that gratitude shifts our heart into a more "coherent" (healthier)